marcpickett1/marcpickett1.github.io/_posts/2025-05-20-Well-all-be-Super-Duper-Lizards.md

 ---
 layout: post
-title: "We'll all become Super Duper Lizards!"
+title: "We'll all be Super Duper Lizards!"
 ---

 [^1]: Recognizing that permanent fulfillment of desire is impossible, Buddhism teaches that a person should seek to free themselves from desire.